 Clients are your most precious asset, so protecting their information means securing your business future.

-When you are ready to schedule your on-site shredding, call PROSHRED® Seattle a recognized leader in secure, onsite shredding in Western Washington.
+When you are ready to schedule your on-site shredding, call Proshred® Seattle a recognized leader in secure, onsite shredding in Western Washington.

 With years of document destruction experience, the right shredding equipment and our industry certifications enable us to shred for businesses of all sizes.
 Contact us today.